 To plan routes directly on your desktop, it is also possible to use the maps in

 This software is free.
-Once installed, insert an USB-Stick, or other external hard disk,
+Once installed, insert an USB-Stick, or another external hard disk,

-create the Garmin subfolder described above and copy the files to that location.
+create the Garmin subfolder described above, copy the files to that location and restart BaseCamp.

 Not just for your GPS: The usage in Garmin BaseCamp is also possible.